isabella232/training-workshop/instructions/part-1-student-demos.md

 # Demo Framework and Talking points
 - Create a new release
-- Demonstrate deployment to Development
+- Demonstrate deployment to `Development`
 - Discuss environment progression and how Octopus enforces it
-- Demonstrate how the release can now be progressed to Test
+- Demonstrate how the release can now be progressed to `Test`
 - Show the Infrastructure area to highlight Environments and Targets
-- Show the Library Packages feed to highlight the deployment artifact source
+- Show the Library Packages feed to highlight the source of deployment artifacts
   - Where does a package come from?
 (Discuss build servers and integration with Octopus)
 - Show the dashboard, highlighting which releases are deployed to which environments

 # Exercise Complete
-On to the next part: [Scoping Environment Behavior](part-2-lesson-1.md)
+On to the first part 2 lesson: [Scoping Environment Behavior](part-2-lesson-1.md)